Supercoder21/RuralBengaliToEnglish/README.md

 The corpus is sourced from the BanglaRegionalTextCorpus (Ahmed et al., 2026), available at https://doi.org/10.1016/j.dib.2026.001381.
 Download the Excel file and place it in the root directory.
 It is not included in this repo.

-To generate the romanized parallel corpus, run:
+An earlier attempt trained on a romanized parallel corpus.
+To generate a romanized parallel corpus, run:
 ```
 python data/romanize.py
 ```